 Model exploration: Mechanisms underlying litter decomposition under varying model scenarios and N adaptation strategies

 We explored the temporal dynamics of the different chemical fractions of litter pools to unravel the mechanisms underpinning them in each of the four model scenarios (Figure 3 and Figure S4).
-Here, we focus on the N retention strategy while the flexible CUE approach is reserved for comparisons in subsequent sections on model calibration and performance.
+Here, we focus on the N retention strategy, while the flexible CUE approach is reserved for comparisons in subsequent sections on model calibration and performance.
 Patterns of C mass loss across litter pools varied substantially when accounting for lignin protection and the cost of oxidative enzymatic production.
-Under the NPNE scenario (i.e., no lignin protection and no oxidative enzyme costs), litter decomposition proceeded without constraints, allowing microbial uptake of C from all litter pools, including lignin, at maximum rates irrespective of lignin content (Figure 3H, I, and J).
+Under the NPNE scenario (i.e., no lignin protection and no oxidative enzyme costs), litter decomposition proceeded without constraints imposed by lignin shielding, allowing microbial uptake of C from all litter pools, including lignin, at maximum rates irrespective of lignin content (Figure 3H, I, and J).
 In this scenario, higher rate constants and maximum CUE values facilitated microbial substrate uptake, protein accumulation and growth rate compared to other scenarios.
-In turn, higher growth led to prolonged period of N limitation due to increased microbial N demand.
+In turn, higher growth led to a prolonged period of N limitation due to increased microbial N demand.
 Prolonged N limitation is evident from the extended downregulation of the N recycling efficiency (Figure 3F).

 By contrast, scenarios incorporating enzymatic costs (NPWE, PWOE, and PWOV), showed substantial reductions in initial CUE (Figure 3G), reducing microbial N demand and consequently N retention as necromass (Figure 3F).
-In the NPWE scenario, the absence of lignin protection of proteins and reduced CUE led to the highest protein mass loss (Figure 3B), and, at the same time, the lowest accumulation of protein.
+In the NPWE scenario, the absence of lignin protection of proteins and reduced CUE led to the highest protein mass loss (Figure 3B), without the protein accumulation that appears in other scenarios.
 With lignin protecting carbohydrates and proteins in PWOE and PWOV scenarios, the carbohydrates mass loss is relatively slower (Figure 3A), and more proteins (Figure 3B) is accumulated compared to the NPWE scenario.
 In PWOE and PWOV scenarios, as decomposition progresses, the lignin fraction decreases (SI Figure S4), thus CUE increases (Figure 3G).
 In the PWOV scenario, the lignin rate constant decreased with time as the need to produce oxidative enzymes is reduced with lower lignin fraction, resulting in slightly lower lignin mass loss (Figure 3C).